Protein Turnover / Ammonia Metabolism

 (2) Organic Acid Conjugation: Benzoic and Phenylacetic Acid

-Benzoic Acid: conjugated with Gly forms hippuric acid which is readily excreted in the urine.
-Gly can continue to be synthesized from CO2 and NH3
+Benzoic Acid: conjugates with Gly and forms hippuric acid which is readily excreted in the urine.
+Gly can be synthesized from CO2 and NH3 in quantities needed for endogenous protein synthesis.